Minestrone with Pesto

-- 1 cup macaroni, tubettini or other small pasta shape
+- 1 cup macaroni or other small pasta shape

 - Grated Parmigiano-Reggiano cheese for serving

 Use immediately, or refrigerate in an airtight container for up to 2 days or freeze for up to 2 months.
-Makes about 1 cup.
-You need 1/4 cup for this recipe; reserve the rest for another use.
+Makes about 1 cup (8 oz./250 ml).
+You will need 1/4 (2 oz./60 g) cup for this recipe; reserve the rest for another use.

 To make the minestrone, in a bowl, combine the mushrooms and warm water and let soak for 30 minutes.
 Drain the mushrooms, reserving the liquid.
 Strain the liquid through a paper coffee filter or a fine-mesh sieve lined with dampened cheesecloth and set aside.
-Rinse the mushrooms well under cold running water, paying special attention to the stem pieces where bits of soil sometimes cling to the base.
+Rinse the mushrooms well under cold running water.
 Drain well, chop and set aside.

 In a large saucepan over medium heat, warm the olive oil.
 Add the onion, carrots and celery and cook, stirring frequently, until tender and golden, 10 to 15 minutes.
 Stir in the mushrooms, chard, potatoes, squash, tomatoes, beans and cheese rind.
-Add the mushroom liquid and enough water to cover the vegetables by about 1/2 inch, bring to a simmer and reduce the heat to low.
-Season with salt and pepper and cook uncovered, stirring occasionally, until the soup has thickened and the vegetables are soft, about 1 1/2 hours, adding water as needed if the soup becomes too thick.
+Add the mushroom liquid and enough water to cover the vegetables by about 1/2 inch (12 mm), bring to a simmer and reduce the heat to low.
+Season with salt and pepper and cook uncovered, stirring occasionally, until the soup has thickened and the vegetables are tender, about 1 hour, adding water as needed if the soup becomes too thick.

 Add the pasta and continue to cook, stirring frequently, until the pasta is al dente, about 15 minutes.
 If a cheese rind has been used, you can remove it from the pot, cut it into small pieces and return it to the soup or discard it.

 Ladle the soup into warmed soup bowls and top each serving with a dollop of the pesto.
-Serve immediately.
-Pass the grated cheese at the table.
-Serves 6; makes 1 cup pesto.
+Serve immediately, passing the grated Parmesan at the table.
+Serves 6.